thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 But let's test it manually just to make sure.
 Our iOS app isn't up and running yet, so we will have to create records in Rails console.
-Make sure you are in your project directory in Terminal, run `rails console` and the enter the
+Make sure you are in your project directory in Terminal, run `rails console` and then enter the
 following:

     User.create(device_token: '12345')